Distinguished Alumni Award

 “People are in the system because there’s something wrong; either they’ve committed an offense, or they’ve been victimized,” Miles said of his profession.
 “As a judge, helping people in the community when they’re most vulnerable is a rewarding experience.
 We also hope we’re making Clermont County a safer place.
 I have my family here.
 I have roots here.
 I want to make sure it’s safe, too.”

 In addition to his duties as a judge, Miles has also worked as an adjunct instructor for UC Clermont’s Police Academy, and is dedicated to his community, having served in the Clermont County Trustee Association and on the committee for the Clermont County Bar Association Scholarship, among others.
 He has also been involved in citizen police academics throughout the county.

 “Judge Miles embodies the great mix of academic achievement, professional success and community involvement that UC Clermont wants to foster in all of its graduates,” said Glenda Neff, UC Clermont director of outreach, who nominated Miles for the award.

 UC Clermont College will honor Miles as the 2018 Distinguished Alumnus at the college’s Commencement Celebration on April 27th, to be held at The Crossing church in Batavia.

-UC Clermont College will honor Burns as the 2017 Distinguished Alumnus at the college’s Commencement Celebration on April 28 being held at the Oasis Conference Center in Loveland.
+UC Clermont College will honor Burns as the 2018 Distinguished Alumnus at the college’s Commencement Celebration on April 27.